- The glossy side of the paper is the printing surface. Follow the printer manufacturer's instructions for loading the media correctly.

 - After selecting "Print", some printer drivers offer an option: Print as "RGB", "CMYK" or "Greyscale" (black and white tone).
 To achieve the best results select the option that matches the file from which you are printing.

-For the optimum settings for your printer and media combination use our Printer Settings tool.
+For the optimum settings for your printer and media combination use our Printer Profiles & Paper Settings page.